Aniw777/ReadTheDocsPublicTut/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project just a tut, but WTL is editing.

 Contents
 --------